-To relieve traffic and congestion at the world's fourth busiest airport, Los Angeles World Airports (LAX) is embarking on an extensive Landside Access Modernization Program (LAMP) that will not only provide a more predictable and reliable commute to the airport, but also offer a world class guest experience at Los Angeles International Airport.
+To relieve traffic and congestion at the world's third busiest airport, Los Angeles World Airports is embarking on $5.5 billion Landside Access Modernization Program (LAMP) that will not only provide a more predictable and reliable commute to the airport, but also offer a world class guest experience at Los Angeles International Airport (LAX).

-As an integral part of the LAMP project, the Progressive Design Build team of Watry Design, Swinerton and Gensler was selected to design the Intermodal Transportation Facility (ITF)-West, which will provide travelers with convenient access to LAX without needing to enter the Central Terminal Area.
-By connecting to the new Automated People Mover (APM) train system with two pedestrian bridges, the ITF-West facility will create a mobility hub where passengers, friends and family can be dropped off and picked up or can park and ride the APM directly to the terminals.
+As the first part of the LAMP project, the Progressive Design Build team of Watry Design, Swinerton and Gensler was selected to deliver the LAX Economy Parking Structure, which offers travelers convenient access to LAX without needing to enter the Central Terminal Area.
+By connecting to the new Automated People Mover (APM) train system with two pedestrian bridges, the LAX Economy Parking facility provides a mobility hub where passengers, friends and family can be dropped off and picked up or can park and ride the APM directly to the terminals.

 - Design Architect: Gensler

 - Parking Stalls: 4,200

 - Per Stall Cost: $67,643